This perfectly cooked salmon fillet has a delicious subtle honey mustard and lemon glaze and it cooks in less than 15 minutes!

 If you are using this method get your grill heating up before you start cooking.
 You want it REALLY HOT!

 It applies a very direct intense heat and getting a good scorch takes seconds.
-Most importantly it means that the fish does not continue to cook.

 Recipe Hints and Tips.